christroutner/RPi-Tracker/README.md

 The ultimate goal of the software is for the device to be configurable from a cell phone or computer over WiFi.
 The RPi will be able to switch between an Access Point (acting like a wifi router) and a wireless client (like a computer or cell phone).
 It will serve up a web page that lists the available tracking logs that can be downloaded in the various formats.

 ## Installation
-Installation structions are still being created, but consiste of the following general steps:
+Installation instructions are still being created, but consist of the following general steps:

 1. Connect your RPi to the internet and bring up a command line.
-2. Install git with the command 'sudo apt-get install git'
+2. Install git with the command `sudo apt-get install git`
 3. [Follow these instructions](http://weworkweplay.com/play/raspberry-pi-nodejs/) to install node on the Raspberry Pi.
-4. Clone this repository with this command 'git clone https://github.com/christroutner/RPi-Tracker'
+4. Clone this repository with this command `git clone https://github.com/christroutner/RPi-Tracker`
-5. Change into the 'RPi-Tracker' directory.
+5. Change into the `RPi-Tracker` directory.
-6. Install the depenencies with the command 'npm install'
+6. Install the dependencies with the command `npm install`
-7. Run the program with 'node app.js'
+7. Run the program with `node app.js`

 I'm missing some steps there.
-I'll come back and refine this section once I have a psudo-stable version.
+I'll come back and refine this section once I have a pseudo-stable version.

 # Licensing
 This software is covered by a modified MIT license.